 How do you manage playtimes and outdoor PE?

 We will rotate the use of the playground.
 We currently use The Green for our outdoor PE lessons and we plan to use Kneller Gardens for sports for Years 3, 4, 5 and 6.
 We hope to use Archdeacon Cambridge’s swimming pool for our swimming lessons.

 We follow the National Curriculum.
 In addition we teach Spanish to Reception children upwards and we plan to introduce another optional language further up the school.
 We also ensure that there is an element of physical activity every day in the timetable so on days when there isn’t an indoor or outdoor PE lesson planned there could be a wake up shake up routine, a yoga session or a run for older pupils.
 We also have Thinking Skills lessons from Reception upwards.
 Our timetabled is structured and our lessons always include activities that are differentiated to suit all ability groups.

 Do you provide for Special Education Needs?

 We aim to be as inclusive as we can be.
-We do have a SEN Coordinator one morning a week who can provide additional support.
+We do have a SENCO who can provide additional support.
 We also have support from the Local Authority Speech and Language, Educational Psychology and CAMHS (Children and Adult Mental Health Service) teams.
 As we grow we plan to develop our ability to support SEN children.

 How do you help your pupils to develop emotionally?